 There’s so much more to Colorado than Denver.
 Jump in your car and go for a short drive to get some different scenery for the weekend.
-There are countless, outstanding weekend getaways that are within five hours of the Mile High City.
+There are countless, outstanding weekend getaways and day trips that are within five hours of the Mile High City.
 It’s a great way to embrace the stunning nature that surrounds you in Colorado.
-For a quick two or three day trip that won’t take you too far from Denver, check out of list of some beautiful places to knock off your bucket list.
+For a quick trip that won’t take you too far from Denver, check out this list of some beautiful places to knock off your bucket list.

 photo credit: coloradowildernessridesandguides.com

 1000 US Hwy 36, Estes Park, CO 80517

 The Rocky Mountain National Park is one of the largest and most exciting parks in the nation.
 There’s literally something for everyone, including hikers, couples, and families.
 With 300 miles of hiking trails, you’ll always have a way to keep busy.
 Beyond hiking, you can partake in ranger-guided activities, the junior ranger program, wildlife viewing, and even fishing.

 A timed entry or service reservation is required so that you can enter the park and the outlying areas.
 Camping and backpacking opportunities are abundant, so you can choose to make reservations and see what the park is like underneath the stars.
 A visitor’s shuttle makes it easy to get to the various hiking trails.
 Plus, you can park nearby and let public transit take you into the park.

 1805 N 30th Street, Colorado Springs, CO 80904

 Garden of the Gods is so much more than a registered National Natural Landmark.
 It’s a place where you can go with your dog (as long as it’s leashed), go rock climbing, and simply enjoy all of the natural beauty.